RickyDane/CoDriver/README.md

 The performance is provided by ["rust_search"](https://crates.io/crates/rust_search) and ["Tauri"](https://tauri.app/).
 <br><br>
-rdpFX does not use path caching to access files and folders, so the performance is achieved by Rust, the speed of the disk and the power of the cpu.
+rdpFX does not use path caching to access files and folders, so the performance is purely achieved by Rust, the speed of the disk and the power of the cpu.

 ⁉️ Keep in mind that this software is still work in progress and will contain bugs!